alex-gaus/nex-thesis/README.md

 # nex-thesis
-This is the repository for the code used in my bachelor thesis about named entity recognition
+This is the repository for the code I used in my bachelor thesis about named entity recognition.
+The code will be uploaded soon.